-- Generously butter a 9x13 casserole dish and spread the toasted English muffin cubes into the bottom of the dish.
+Generously butter (2 tablespoons) a 9x13 casserole dish and spread the toasted English muffin cubes into the bottom of the dish.

-- Heat a non-stick skillet over medium-high heat and sauté the ham and green onions for about 8 minutes, stirring occasionally, until the ham is starting to brown.
+Heat a non-stick skillet over medium-high heat and melt the remaining tablespoon of butter in the skillet.
+Sauté the ham and green onions for about 8 minutes, stirring occasionally, until the ham is starting to brown.

 Layer the cooked ham and green onions on top of the English muffins.

 Top the ham layer evenly with the shredded cheddar cheese.

 Whisk together the eggs, milk, sour cream, mustard, salt and cayenne and evenly pour the mixture over the rest of the bake ingredients.

 Cover the dish with foil and refrigerate overnight.